-DASB recap Senate meeting De Anza College currently offers eight AA and AS transfer degrees in business administration, communication studies, history, early childhood education, kinesiology, mathematics, political science and sociology.
+DASB recap Senate meeting INFORMATION GATHERED BY CARLA ARANGO De Anza College currently offers eight AA and AS transfer degrees business administration, in communication studies, history, childhood early education, kinesiology, mathematics, political science and sociology.
 New associate degree simplifies transfer process Other departments such as journalism and music are developing transfer degrees that will take effect in fall 2015.
 At the state level, there are 24 transfer degrees available, according to the official AA-T/ AS-T program page.
 According to the Chancellor's Office homepage, students who complete an ADT are guaranteed admission to the CSU system with junior status, but not guaranteed admission to a specific campus or major.
 However, students will be given priority consideration when applying to their local CSU campus and to a program similar to the student's area of study.
 Once a student has transferred, he or she will only need 90 more quarter units to complete a B.A. or B.S. degree.
 "An AA is your ticket that says you're done with General Education requirements," said Nupur Mehta, 19, who is pursuing an ADT in Business Administration.
-Under this act, transferring students are not required to retake courses similar to those taken at their community college if those courses counted towards an ADT.
-De Anza students can complete an ADT if they have 90 transferable quarter units that include the minimum units in a major or area of emphasis and an approved general education curriculum (either IGETC or GE Breadth).
-The DASB Budget and Finance committee proposed defunding De Anza's honors program during the DASB Senate meeting on Wednesday, Feb.
-5. DASB senators Nupur Metah, committee chair and Robert Yasin, committee member presented the following facts to their fellow senate members: